AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 </p>

-You can also use it to send and receive stocks and bitcoin. **(TIME)** Stocks can be purchased using one's funds in their Cash App balance.
+Not only is Cash App used for personal transactions, you can also use it to send and receive stocks and bitcoin. **(TIME)** One can purchase stocks using one's funds in their Cash App balance.
 If there are insufficient funds in their Cash App balance, the remaining balance would be debited from their linked debit card.
-Additionally, stocks can be scheduled any time of the day (24/7), but would be placed during market hours.
-You can set up automatic purchases of stock every day, a week, or 2 times a week.**(CASH APP)**
+Additionally, stocks can be scheduled any time of the day (24/7), but would be completed during market hours.
+You can set up automatic purchases of stock every day, every week, or 2 times a week.**(CASH APP)**

 <p align="center">